vegaprotocol/token-frontend/automation/README.md

 ### Page-Objects
-Page objects are located in the cypress > pages > x.page.js
+Page objects are located in the cypress > support > pages > x.page.js

 examples
 ```